jupyter/enhancement-proposals/jep-process-v2/jep-process-v2.md

   - Non-trivial features or improvements that span multiple projects.
   - Any proposed changes to published APIs or core specifications (e.g., nbformat)
   - Changes to the JEP process itself.
-  - Creating a new GitHub repo in one of the official Jupyter orgs
+  - Creating a new official GitHub organization.

 ## JEP Submission Workflow